 The Yamato Dynasty: The secret history of Japan's imperial family

 Since Emperor Hirohito's death in 1989 much evidence has surfaced concerning his involvement and responsibility for World War II, and his subsequent avoidance of any culpability for it.
-Bix's "Hirohito and the making of modern Japan" is probably the best known book on the subject.
-The Seagraves' go much further, examing the Imperial family's involvement in war crimes, and the depth of the American program to cover it up.
+Bix's "Hirohito and the Making of Modern Japan" is probably the best known book on the subject.
+The Seagraves' go much further, examining the Imperial family's involvement in war crimes, and the depth of the American program to cover it up.
 The book focuses on "Operation Golden Lily" which was a secret Japanese operation to steal billions of dollars worth of precious metals, jewels, art, and religious artifacts from the countries it invaded in the 30's and 40's.
 Most people are aware of Nazi Germany's plundering of the countries it occupied, yet few know that Japan looted a far greater amount.
 The book traces the Imperial family's involvement, and what has happened to the loot since the end of the war.
-The authors are investigative journalists, and the book reads like a political thriller, so I don't want to give too much away, but the names Ferdinand Marcos and the C.I.A. pop up concerning the fate of the treasure.
-The Seagraves earlier books also dealt with the elite famiy groups that hold power in S.E.
-Asia, and this book continues in a similar vein.
-It also shows the relationship between certain American family dynasties and the powerful Japanese familes that ran, and continue to run Japan.
+The authors are investigative journalists, and the book reads like a political thriller, so I don't want to give too much away; but the names Ferdinand Marcos and the C.I.A. pop up concerning the fate of the treasure.
+The Seagraves' earlier books also dealt with the elite family groups that hold power in Southeast Asia, and this book continues in a similar vein.
+The Yamato Dynasty also shows the relationship between certain American family dynasties and the powerful Japanese families that ran, and continue to run, Japan.
 It was the first time I saw mention of the Tsutsumi family, probably the richest in the world.
 The book is well-researched and documented, and guaranteed to make you rethink Japan's economic rise from the ashes of WWII.
 If you have any interest in the economic machinations of the world's powerful elites, then this book is a fascinating read.